 The EternalBlue exploit was created by the NSA as a possible attack vector to be used in the cyber-attacks of the future, but it was later released to the public by the Shadow Brokers on April 14, 2017.

 This occurred after Microsoft had already issued patches for the vulnerability.
-Just over a month later, on May 12, 2017, the WannaCry ransomware attack utilized EternalBlue to target unpatched computers around the world.
+Just over a month later, on May 12, 2017, the WannaCry ransomware news attack utilized EternalBlue to target unpatched computers around the world.

 Like EternalBlue, this vulnerability allows attackers to execute malicious code without authentication and is wormable, meaning that one exploit can trigger a chain reaction of self-replicating follow-on exploits on other vulnerable systems.